Conversation with Chelsea Clinton: Health Care Equity for Minorities

-Our distinguished guest today, Chelsea Clinton, is the Vice Chair of the humanitarian Clinton Foundation, public health advocate, and New York Times best-selling author, and former U.S. first daughter.
+Today, our distinguished guest is Chelsea Clinton, Vice-Chair of the humanitarian Clinton Foundation, New York Times best-selling author, and former U.S. first daughter.

 As Vice Chair of the Clinton Foundation, Chelsea Clinton works alongside the Foundation’s leadership and partners to help create economic opportunity, improve public health, and inspire civic engagement across the U.S. and around the world.
 In addition, Chelsea also teaches health policy and management at Columbia University and has authored non-fiction books, including #1 New York Times bestselling She Persisted:13 American Women Who Changed the World and most recently She Persisted in Sports.